orenbaldinger/jsonschema/docs/errors.rst

     'spam' is not one of [1, 2, 3]
     ['spam', 2] is too short

-Let's construct an `jsonschema.exceptions.ErrorTree` so that we can query the errors a bit more easily than by just iterating over the error objects.
+Let's construct an `jsonschemanlplab.exceptions.ErrorTree` so that we can query the errors a bit more easily than by just iterating over the error objects.